sudostake/resources/docs/overview/readme.md

 - [information-architecture-plan.md](../meta/information-architecture-plan.md)

 ## Keeping Docs Current
-- Follow the [Contributing Guide](../team/contributing.md) for terminology, scope changes, and update order.
+- Start with the [Contributing Guide](../team/contributing.md) for terminology, scope, and review order.
-- Update sources of truth before modifying summary materials or collateral.
+- Update each source-of-truth document before touching summaries or collateral.
-- Log meaningful changes in progress reports or roadmap updates to preserve decision history.
+- Record material changes in the roadmap or progress reports so the history stays clear.
-- Use the documentation inventory to track stale files and assign next actions.
+- Track stale files and follow-ups in the documentation inventory.

 ## Contact
 - [hello@sudostake.com](mailto:hello@sudostake.com) — Primary contact for external inquiries.